The meaning of words: Pogrom

 Pogrom

-It refers to a popular anti-Semitic movement encouraged or tolerated by the authorities and accompanied by looting and massacres, and by extension a violent uprising against a Jewish community.
-(Robert Historique, 1903)
+It refers to an anti-Semitic popular movement encouraged or tolerated by the authorities and accompanied by looting and massacres, and by extension a violent uprising against a Jewish community (Robert Historique, 1903).

-The word pogrom appeared in everyday language around the 1880s, following a series of anti-Semitic acts of violence in Russia after the assassination of Tsar Alexander II in 1881.
+The word pogrom first appeared in everyday language around the 1880s, following a series of anti-Semitic incidents in Russia after the assassination of Tsar Alexander II in 1881.

-Today, the term pogrom can sometimes be used to refer to violent attacks against other minorities within a country, unlike the term genocide.
+Today, the term pogrom can sometimes be used to refer to violent attacks on other minorities within a country, unlike genocide.

 Although the word is of Russian origin and generally reserved for anti-Semitic massacres and looting, it has become universal to describe violence against minorities.